Bare offers a simple and affordable cremation option without compromising on the level of service. Click below to see the price for your area.

 Some funeral directors, like Bare, include the coffin as part of their standard service fee.
 However, traditional funeral homes generally add on the cost of the coffin or casket to the service fee charged to families.

 The price of a cardboard coffin can vary wildly between provider and funeral directors.
 One of the reasons is because a large funeral conglomerate owns a higher-priced cardboard coffin provider.

-Based on prices listed online, the cost of cardboard coffins range around $300-$800 for a basic product used in a non-attended direct cremation, to around $3,000-$5,000 for a customised cardboard coffin at an attended ceremony.
-In comparison, the price of a more conventional coffin generally costs around $2,000-$10,000+ according to gatheredhere.com.au.
+The cost of cardboard coffins range around $300-$800 for a basic product used in a non-attended direct cremation, to around $3,000-$5,000 for a customised cardboard coffin at an attended ceremony.
+In comparison, the price of a more conventional coffin generally costs around $2,000-$10,000+ according to Gathered Here.
 You can read more about the average cost of a funeral in Australia here.